 A good option here is to spend part of the day on the stream and finish the day in a canoe on a quite remote pond.

 Other streams that we fish for Brook Trout and Rainbow Trout are Wild River, Peabody River and Ellis River.
 These small streams flow out of the White Mountains and are just a short drive from our home in Gorham.
 These little rivers are rock strewn, and gin clear.
 Often you can actually see the trout coming for your fly.
-The fishing usually starts a little later in the season on these brooks due to the late snow melt, but the deep snows of the Presidential Range also helps to keep the water temps at a comfortable rate for the trout most all summer.
+The fishing usually starts a little later in the season on these brooks due to the late snow melt coming off the big mountains.
+The heavy snow pack of the Presidential Range helps to keep the water temps in these streams at a comfortable rate for the trout most all summer.
 Fishing these mountain streams requires some strong legs, good wading boots and a desire to fish in in some of the prettiest country New Hampshire has to offer.

 For more information on any of these areas feel free to call or email me.